When you first find out

 Orthotists assess your child’s needs then measure, design, fit, adjust and service the orthosis.
 It is important to have any orthosis re-evaluated regularly to make sure it still fits, is making a positive difference to your child and remains comfortable.

 Paediatricians are hospital-based doctors specialising in the care of children.
-You may meet a paediatrician in hospital if your baby is born unwell, prematurely or develops difficulties.
+You may meet a paediatrician in the hospital if your baby is born unwell, prematurely or develops difficulties.

 Paediatric neurologists are doctors specialising in disorders affecting the brain and the nervous system.
 Not every child who has cerebral palsy will be seen by a neurologist, but many will be.
 Paediatric neurologists can be involved in diagnosing cerebral palsy, ruling out other conditions or advising on management of your child's condition.